 Julia’s other interests include playing chamber music, playing the baroque violin and spending lots of time with her young family.

-Supported by Mrs J M Brooks in memory of David
+Supported by Jill S Cadbury and Mrs J M Brooks in memory of David